ForgeRock/forgerock-web-login-framework/README.md

 ## Quick Start: Using the Widget in Your App

+Note: This project is currently in Alpha, so this is not available via npm.

 1. `npm run install` (if not already)
 2. `npm run build:widget`
 3. `cd package`